Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 I find “Influencer” a little bit cringe sometimes because I know the real influencers, for mums, are other mums.
 But anyway, back to business.

-I can’t say I have all of the answers, but four years in as a mummy blogger, I do have some tips to share.
-I also have a couple of lovely blogging buddies who I’ve called on to share their best tips on being a mummy blogger too.
+I can’t say I have all of the answers, but five years in as a mummy blogger, I do have some tips to share.
+I also have a couple of lovely mummy blogging buddies who I’ve called on to share their best tips on being a mummy blogger too.

 How to be a Mummy Blogger